Education

 - Maintain a 3.00 GPA in their certification area major.

-- Complete Level I Application to the undergraduate phase of the Five-Year Program (contact the program director).
+- Complete Level I Application to the undergraduate phase of the Five-Year Program.

 - Meet with the appropriate Educational Studies & Teacher Preparation Program faculty to discuss major and minor requirements.